 - Smoking or consuming pot in public will continue to be illegal (the fine is $600).

 - Employers may still drug-test for marijuana and fire people for testing positive.

 - Driving while under the influence of marijuana will continue to be illegal and prosecuted as a DUI under Nevada law.
-(Note that even if you are not high, it is still illegal to drive with blood level of 2 ng/mL of marijuana or 5 ng/mL of metabolite, or with10 nanograms per milliliter (ng/mL) of marijuana or 15 ng/mL of marijuana metabolite in your urine).
+(Note that even if you are not high, it is still illegal to drive with a blood level of 2 ng/mL of marijuana or 5 ng/mL of the metabolite, or with10 nanograms per milliliter (ng/mL) of marijuana or 15 ng/mL of marijuana metabolite in your urine).